abdenlab/oxbow/docs/index.rst

 .. card::
    :img-background: _static/oxbow-arrow-diagram.svg
    :shadow: none
-   :margin: 4
+   :margin: 2

-File formats are a major source of friction and headache for computational biologists.
+File formats are a major source of friction and headache in computational biology.
-Oxbow enhances the retrieval of genomic data from traditional sources.
-It leverages the `Apache Arrow <https://arrow.apache.org/>`_ in-memory format to unify the representation of those data sources and make them interoperable with the modern data ecosystem.
-Learn more in our `blog post <https://open.substack.com/pub/lifeinbytes/p/breaking-out-of-bioinformatic-data-silos?r=jue12&utm_campaign=post&utm_medium=web>`_.
+Oxbow makes it easier to retrieve and manipulate data stored in conventional genomic formats using modern data tooling.

 .. grid:: 1 1 2 2
    :gutter: 2